-Below there are a range of great resources/ideas which you might find useful whilst school is closed.
-We will continue to add to these.
+Below there are a range of great resources/ideas which you might find useful at home.

 SEND Parents Toolkit: https://www.bbc.co.uk/bitesize/articles/zh9v382